HOW DO YOU OVERCOME FEAR AT EVERY TURN?

 “Never be afraid to try something new.
 Remember that amateurs built the Ark.
 Professionals built the Titanic.”
 Author Unknown

-Fran Capo has been doing adventures since an early age.
-As an adventurer Fran has bungee jumped, swam with sharks, flown combat aircraft, driven race cars, crawled in a polar bear den, slept in an ice hotel, climbed Kilimanjaro and dove to the wreck site of the Titanic.
-She has written several articles on her adventures, journals them in her weekly blogs, and has authored the book “Adrenaline Adventures: Dream it, Read it, Do it!” which not only chronicles 50 of her adventures, but tells the reader where they can go out an do it themselves.
+Fran Capo has been doing adventures since the tender age of two!
+As an adventurer Fran has bungee jumped, swam with sharks, flown combat aircraft, driven race cars, crawled in a polar bear den, slept in an ice hotel, climbed Kilimanjaro, dove to the wreck site of the Titanic and ziplined inside an active volcano.
+She has written hundreds of articles on her adventures, journals them in her blogs, talks about them in her Cuppa Capo lives, reports on them as the adventure correspondent for CBS “Live it Up” Tv show and has authored the book “Adrenaline Adventures: Dream it, Read it, Do it!” which not only chronicles 50 of her adventures, but tells the reader where they can go out an do it themselves.

 What drives this woman who has been compared to a modern day Nellie Bly to do these things?
-We thought it best to let her describe it in her own words by letting you read the foreword of her book.
+We thought it best to let her describe it in her own words by letting you read an excerpt from foreword of her book.
 The bottom line is you never know where this girl will show up.